Simply put, a contract is a legally binding agreement between private parties.

 Due to the nature of their work, business owners and entrepreneurs are often closely familiar with the concept of risk.
 Contract risk encompasses all the potential issues that may arise from a specific contract that you entered.
 Too much risk increases the chances of facing loss due to the inopportune terms or management of the contract, therefore leaving a company vulnerable to financial and legal consequences.

 While all contracts possess an element of risk, it is possible to mitigate the level of undue risk that your company engages in.
-Contracts risks can be financial, legal, or even reputational, impacting the image of a business.
-Contract risk management refers to the procedure of assessing the risk contained in a contact and taking steps to eliminate it.
+Contract risks can be financial, legal, or even reputational, impacting the image of a business.
+Contract risk management refers to the procedure of assessing the risk contained in a contract and taking steps to eliminate it.
 There are several different tools that companies use to manage risk when they enter contracts, such as:

-- Including a limitation of liability clause.
+• Including a limitation of liability clause.
 This clause can be used to impose a limit on liability, which can also be referred to more colloquially as a damages cap.
 This cap limits the amount of compensation that the other party can seek in the event of negligence or a breach of contract.
-Whether a flat number or a percentage of the value of the contract, this limit can be helpful to assessing the financial risk associated with a contract.
+Whether a flat number or a percentage of the value of the contract, this limit can be helpful in assessing the financial risk associated with a contract.

 Types of Contract Clauses

-As one of the primarily tools used to mitigate risk within a contract, clauses are a key element of every business agreement.
+As one of the primary tools used to mitigate risk within a contract, clauses are a key element of every business agreement.
 There are a range of contract clauses that can be utilized to prevent misunderstandings and clarify the agreement.
 The following are some of the most common types of clauses found within a contract:

 It is important to note that contracts should be tailored to fit the unique agreement and the objectives of both parties.
 There are a multitude of different clauses that can be utilized within a given contract to accurately reflect these agreements and objectives.
 An experienced attorney at Baxter Legal Services can provide a fuller understanding of which contract clauses may be useful to help reach your individual business goals.